nouvist/babel-plugin-show-source/README.md

 Babel plugin for `"show source"` directive in order to make `Function.prototype.toString()` always available, even on bytecode JS.

-> Note: this plugin will stringify your function using Babel transform which means that it also includes polyfill you are using.

 ## Table of contents

 - [Table of contents](#table-of-contents)